 Seely then helped reveal a massive number of data breaches at several hundred major institutions which prevented the theft/loss of substantial amounts of money and information; including over 9 million social security numbers, and $23 billion in managed funds at MBIA.

-Bryan Seely leads the security consulting, education and implementation division at Seely Security an XSIVE1 Inc. company.
+Bryan Seely leads the security consulting, education and implementation division at Seely Security.
 He sits on the MGT Capital Investments Hacker Advisory Board and has advised and consulted for an array of high wealth Hedge Funds and corporations.
 Bryan can often be found traveling to speak on the subject of cybersecurity and Ethical Hacking.